-On December 30, 2021, pursuant to a reorganization approved by the Connecticut Department of Insurance ("CTDOI"), the Company was contributed to TLI from an affiliated company.
-On the same date, TLI contributed Talcott Resolution Life Insurance Company and its subsidiaries ("TL") to the Company.
-As a result of the reorganization the Company became a direct parent of TL and thus, the impacts of the contribution are eliminated in consolidation.
-TR Re's financial statements are presented from July 1, 2021, the date of the Sixth Street Acquisition, through the period ending and as of December 31, 2021.
-The Company had no prior activity from its incorporation date through July 1, 2021.
+On December 30, 2021, pursuant to a reorganization approved by the Connecticut Department of Insurance ("CTDOI") on November 18, 2021, the Company was contributed to Talcott Life Insurance, Inc. ("TLI") from an affiliated company.
+On the same date, TLI contributed TL to the Company.
+As a result of the reorganization, TL became a wholly-owned subsidiary of the Company and the Company became a wholly-owned subsidiary of TLI, and thus the impacts of the contribution are eliminated in consolidation.
+The Company's financial statements are presented for the year ended December 31, 2022 and the period of July 1, 2021 to December 31, 2021 as there was no prior activity from the Company's incorporation through July 1, 2021.